ddsbook/blog/2014/01/blander-part1.md

 Eventually I'll want to ask questions of this data.
 Before I get to that, I'll want to explore this data, figure out what we have and what kinds of questions the data would be able to answer.
 This is officially called exploratory data analysis (EDA) and it's attributed to [John Tukey](http://en.wikipedia.org/wiki/John_Tukey).
 We'll use whatever we can to figure out what we've got in this data and simply improve our intuition about the data.
 This should help use make connections and discoveries we wouldn't normally see.

-I wrote a quick parser (in Python) to convert the `iptables` log to a CSV, so I want to load the output of that up.
+I wrote a quick parser (in Python) to convert the `iptables` log to a `CSV`, so I want to load the output of that up.

 ```r
 csv <- read.csv("marx.csv")